Marshmallow root

 History and Folklore

 Ancient Greek and Egyptian civilizations recognized marshmallow root as a valuable healing herb over 2,800 years ago.
-Homer’s Iliad mentions this plant, highlighting its use for treating coughs, sore throats, and congestion in classical times.
+Homer’s Iliad references this plant, noting its use for treating coughs, sore throats, and congestion.
+Greek physicians prized its soothing properties.
+Egyptian healers wove it into their traditional remedies.
+Roman soldiers carried dried marshmallow root on long campaigns, relying on it when fresh food ran low.

 From medicine to confection